 Calle Sevilla 70 (Metro Barceloneta and a 10 min walk)

-I ordered raw spaghetti with red pesto, tiramisu for a dessert and of course glass of sangria.
-Everything was incredibly tasty, and the atmosphere was cozy and laid-back.
+I tried the raw spaghetti with red pesto, followed by tiramisu for dessert, and of course, a glass of sangria.
+Everything was incredibly flavorful, and the vibe was relaxed and cozy—exactly what I needed after a long day of walking.

 Enjoy Vegan